Don't feed the Phish.

 Protect yourself from phishing scams.

 Do you recognize the sender?

-Be suspicious of any email that asks you to confirm, validate, verify, or refresh your PIN, password, account information, credit or debit card numbers, your email address, home address, Divers Permit or National Identification card number, your place of work or other financial information.
+Be suspicious of any email that asks you to confirm, validate, verify, or refresh your PIN, account credentials, account information, credit or debit card numbers, your email address, home address, Driver's Permit or National Identification card number, Mother's Maiden Name, Date of Birth, your place of work or other personal identifiable and/or financial information.

-Do they claim to be from an official-sounding organization?
+Do they claim to be from an official organization?

-Some emails or messages look authentic, featuring corporate logos and layouts like the ones used by institutions for legitimate communication.
-Because these emails can look so official, unsuspecting recipients may reply to them, resulting in significant financial losses, identity theft and other fraudulent activity.
+Some emails or text messages look authentic, featuring corporate logos and layouts like the ones used by institutions for legitimate communication.
+Because these emails may appear official, unsuspecting recipients may reply to them, resulting in financial losses, identity theft and other fraudulent activity.
 Be suspicious of all unsolicited or unexpected emails you receive.

 Can you spot grammatical errors?

 If an email looks suspicious take the time to check the details.
 Scammers will create fraudulent names which mimic a legitimate existing organization often with grammatical errors.

 Are you rushed to click on a link?